tundish/blathnaid/blathnaid/tale/chapters.rst

 [NARRATOR]_

     In those days you see, people would always help their neighbours whenever there was need.
-    And should they get to owing they would settle up at Yuletide.
+    And should they get to owing too many favours they would settle up with coin at Yuletide.
-    Jack blushed to think that this year there had been very little to offer anyone.
+    Jack is in a difficult spot because this year his family have very little to offer.
-    The Blacksmith was chief among their creditors.
+    The Blacksmith is chief among their creditors.
-    So according to custom, Jack bowed and asked how he might be of service.
+    So according to custom, Jack bows and he asks how he may be of service.

 Errand
 ------

-"I do have an errand for you", says the Blacksmith.
+"I do have an errand you can do for me", says the Blacksmith.
 "There is a message to deliver.
 It will be some days travelling."

 Unprepared
 ----------